zfxu/HCCR/readme.md

 ## heroku application

-i make it a heroku application. demo website:  https://shielded-atoll-68504.herokuapp.com/
+i make it a heroku application. demo website:  https://shielded-atoll-68504.herokuapp.com/ .there may be a delay of a few seconds for the first request upon waking.
+And this demo is based on 200 classes model, just for fun, don't be serious.

 ![website](https://raw.githubusercontent.com/zealerww/HCCR/master/demo_pic/demo.png)